Summer Urban Foraging: Pick Wild Berries in Local Wild Places

 One of children's favorite foraging finds are wild berries, which are plentiful and diverse in local green spaces.
 Wild Plants of Greater Seattle author, Arthur Lee Jacobson, feels lucky to live here because we have such a wide variety.
 At this time of year, in urban woods, he harvests wild strawberries, salmonberries, Indian plum, gooseberries, red huckleberries, the first Oregon grape, blackcaps, thimbleberries and red flowering currants.
 July through October is prime berry season, so grab a bucket and go!

 Following are some of the most common wild berries found in the Puget Sound area.
-Bring a field guide and double check plant identification before you bite:
+Bring a field guide and double check plant identification before you bite.
+Also note that foraging is banned in some parks.
+Do your homework before you go.

 For Northwest Native Americans, ripe salmonberries announced the return of the Swainson’s thrush, a robin cousin with an ethereal fluting song, known as the “salmonberry bird.”
 Salmonberry’s bright pink flowers give way to berries varying in color from orange — which tend to taste citrusy — to crimson red, with a distinctive pomegranate-like flavor.
 Salmonberry prefers wet soils and can be found along streams.
 Ripe from May into July, these berries are of the “stand and eat” variety; trying to transport them usually results in an unappetizing mush.